drvinceknight/pfm/book/building-tools/07-testing/solutions/main.md

 **If you are not sure how to do something, have a look at the "How To" section.**

-> Write documentation for the `statistics.py` file written in the exercises of
+> Write tests for the `statistics.py` file written in the exercises of
 > [Modularisation Exercises](modularisation_exercises).

 We start by writing the tests for the code.
 The following is in a